-The City Clerk shall certify to the passage and adoption of this resolution and enter it into the book of original resolutions.

-PASSED, APPROVED, AND ADOPTED this day of , 2021.

-PAULA PEROTTE MAYOR
+SECTION 7.
+Certification The City Clerk shall certify to the passage and adoption of this resolution and e it into the book of original resolutions.
+PASSED, APPROVED, AND ADOPTED thisd lay of, 2021.
+PAULA PEROTTE MAYOR ATTEST: APPROVED AS TO FORM: